cunnie/writings/i_am_become_forever.md

 Her mentor twitched, "That's what they're saying?"

-"That's what _he_ is saying."
+"That's what HE is saying."

 They both sat in silence.
 There never had been anything sexual between them.
 She was originally drawn to him because of his hands — his hands reminded her of her father's hands: strong but not too rough.
 And other things about him reminded her of her father: he was gentle but also firm.
 She had reported to him early in her career, and they clicked right away, and he took her under his wing.
-She couldn't explain it, but somehow she _trusted_ him from day one.
+She couldn't explain it, but somehow she trusted him from day one.
 And he trusted her.

 He spoke up, "How is he as a sales rep?"